11.6 C

 A CNN insider commented on Acosta’s decision to potentially terminate his contract, stating, “It takes courage.”

-Acosta addressed his viewers during his Tuesday, January 28 broadcast, marking the end of his almost 20-year stint.
+Acosta addressed his viewers during his Tuesday, January 28, 2025 broadcast, marking the end of his almost 20-year stint at CNN.
 During his tenure at CNN, Acosta rose through the ranks to become the network’s chief domestic correspondent and has hosted the 10 a.m.
 ET Newsroom show for nearly a year.

-A person familiar with the matter suggests that Acosta is likely to pursue independent endeavors.
-This could involve the creation of a digital subscription platform highlighting his interviews and investigative reporting.
+A person familiar with the matter suggests that Acosta will likely pursue independent endeavors.
+One such endeavor could involve creating a digital subscription platform that highlights his interviews and investigative reporting.